Sri2091/Automation/03_instructions/prompt_generator.md

 ### NATURAL LANGUAGE FLOW:
 Avoid rigid formulas.
 Let each prompt develop its own rhythm while maintaining professional editorial standards and the 150-200 word count.

+### Fallback:
+if u didnt recieve outfit u must return with same format but values as "[unable to]"

+dont be delusional and send this constant respsnse

 ## QUALITY STANDARDS

 ### EDITORIAL AUTHENTICITY